grandparkla/beta/programs/yoga.markdown

 title: Yoga reTREAT
 permalink: /yoga/
 # announcement: 'Yoga Update: Due to soggy lawns and rainy weather, yoga is canceled for today (FRI MAY 10).
 Apologies for the inconvenience🙏'
-# announcement: Today’s yoga reTREAT will move to the Performance Lawn (near Hill St).
-See you there!
-12:15pm to 1pm
+announcement: "June 26 & 28: Yoga is relocating to the [Community Terrace](/areas/) between Hill + Broadway 🧘🏻‍♂️"
 ---

 <nav markdown="1">